Buck 65: Stage names

-Buck 65 has used a number of other stage names including Johnny Rockwell, Stinkin' Rich, Haslam, and Uncle Climax.
+Buck 65 has used a number of other stage names; these include Johnny Rockwell, Stinkin' Rich, Haslam, and Uncle Climax.
 These pseudonyms typically represent different characters in his raps (as in Uncle Climax, Johnny Rockwell and Stinkin' Rich) or different aspects of Buck's creativity (as noted above, DJ Critical was his DJ name on CKDU).

 He explains the origin of his main performance name as follows: "I was born with the name Richard Terfry.
 Where I come from, it's common when a boy is named after his father, for the father to refer to the son as 'Buck'.
 I don't know where that comes from or when it started.
 It might be a 'out-in-the-country' thing.
 Growing up I knew lots of sons who were referred to as 'Buck'.
 Sometimes even if they weren't juniors.
 So the joke became, I was one of 65 (a number picked randomly) 'Bucks' in my town."

 However, when appearing on Andy Kershaw's radio show in the UK on August 8, 2004, he gave a totally different explanation: some of his earliest public performances were with an older blues musician who used to joke that Terfry's regularity at showing up made him as reliable as a 1965 Buick.
 The nickname Buick 65 stuck until it was misprinted on a publicity poster as 'Buck 65' which he then adopted as his stage name.

-Buck 65 has recorded an EP under the name of Dirk Thornton alongside Irishman DJ Flip, it was scheduled for release early 2007 but the date was not set.
+Buck 65 has recorded an EP under the name of Dirk Thornton alongside Irishman DJ Flip; it was scheduled for release early 2007 but the date was not set.
 The first release under Dirk Thornton was a 7-inch vinyl single with the tracks "Yesterday's News" and "Catwalk."